 Frosting the perfect cake is a labor of love.
 That's why I never focus on frosting the "perfect" cake.
 If you take a look at this cake, you'll notice I spread the frosting using short offset strokes.
 I love the way this looks and it saves me the time and heartache of striving for perfection.

 Also, "naked" cakes are all the rage these days.
 I'm a big fan of how they look really minimalist and rustic.
 You could definitely make this cake a "naked cake" if you want.
 It's also a way to cut down on having tons of frosting on your cake.

 Okay, this might sound like a silly tutorial to give, but I find that there is an art to cutting the perfect piece of cake.
 You want those layers you worked hard to create to be on display, right!
 I find that allowing my cake to cool in the refrigerator for 2-3 hours before slicing works wonderfully.
 I also like to use a really sharp knife when cutting.

-- Working with meringue buttercream frosting can be tricky.
-If your frosting is “broken” the fat and liquid won’t emulsify, and you’ll be left with a bowl of fat globules that look like cottage cheese.
+If your frosting is “broken” the fat and liquid won’t emulsify, and you’ll be left with what looks like cottage cheese.
 If this happens to you, first try mixing the frosting a little longer to see if it comes together on its own.
-If it doesn't come together with additional mixing, place your bowl over a steaming water bath.
+I this doesn't work, place your bowl over a steaming water bath.
 Let the water heat up your frosting ever-so-slightly, then remove the bowl to your mixer and try mixing it again.
 This works every time!